embroider-build/embroider/packages/addon-dev/README.md

 2. Copy the `./sample-rollup.config.js` in this repo to your own `rollup.config.js`.
 3. Copy the `./sample-babel.config.json` in this repo to your own `babel.config.json`.

+### addon.publicAssets(path <required>, options)

+A rollup plugin to expose a folder of assets. `path` is a required to define which folder to expose. `options.include` is a glob pattern passed to `walkSync.include` to pick files. `options.exlude` is a glob pattern passed to `walkSync.ignore` to exclude files. `options.namespace` is the namespace to expose files, defaults to the package name

 ## addon-dev command

 The `addon-dev` command helps with common tasks in v2 addons.